gdnsd/gdnsd/docs/DNSSEC.md

 - P256 can be optionally provided by libgnutls (>= 3.6.10).
 If not built with libgnutls, then only ED25519 is available.
 - The config option `dnssec_deterministic_ecdsa` can be set to use the deterministic variant of P256 from RFC 6979 (which gives consistent outputs for the same signed data every time and isn't susceptible to RNG flaws), as recommended by RFC 8624 for DNSSEC.

 A benchmarking tool `gdnsd_dnssec_bench` is included to test the approximate single-threaded signing speeds on your own machine with your own build of gdnsd and the relevant libraries.
-A sample output from my laptop with both libraries:
+A sample output from my laptop (a modern Ryzen machine circa 2024) with both libraries:

-    $ src/gdnsd_dnssec_bench -i 100000 -s 256
+    $ src/gdnsd_dnssec_bench -i 1000000 -s 256
-    Benchmark: 100000 iterations signing 256 byte messages:
+    Benchmark: 1000000 iterations signing 256 byte messages:
-    Alg: Ed25519 (libsodium, deterministic)  Rate: 40.045/ms
+    Alg: Ed25519 (libsodium, deterministic)  Rate: 68.385/ms
-    Alg: P256 (libgnutls, non-deterministic) Rate: 14.171/ms
+    Alg: P256 (libgnutls, non-deterministic) Rate: 34.070/ms
-    Alg: P256 (libgnutls, deterministic)     Rate: 13.094/ms
+    Alg: P256 (libgnutls, deterministic)     Rate: 32.445/ms

 ### Signing